-NO LATE WORK POLICY:

-Assignments and projects are due at the beginning of class as scheduled.
+NO LATE WORK POLICY: Assignments and projects are due on or before the due date.
+All work must be submitted via blackboard.
 NO LATE work will be accepted.
 Assignments delivered to the Faculty Office will not be accepted.

-GUIDELINES FOR WRITTEN ASSIGNMENTS:

-All papers MUST be typed.
-A page is the equivalent of a 1.5 line-spaced 8.5 x 11-inch paper with oneinch margins using 12- point type.
+GUIDELINES FOR WRITTEN ASSIGNMENTS: All papers MUST be typed in APA format.
+A page is the equivalent of a 1.5 line-spaced 8.5 x 11-inch paper with one inch margins using 12-point type.
 Follow the page length guidelines for each assignment and number each page.
 All work MUST contain the student name(s) and email address(es), the course name and number, the date the assignment is submitted, and the name of the assignment.
+Effective writing helps clarify ideas and communicate those ideas to others.
+Be organized, clear, and succinct.
+Grammar, punctuation, style, and spelling count.
+Write in college-level American English that is appropriate to the business community.